Ginimere/Springboard/README.md

-This page contains solutions to the CSS Diner Game for Css Specificity and Selectors.
+This page contains the original works of Chioma "Goodluck"